To live a life of freedom, machos make a stand,

 Dad dancing Village People “Macho Man” at a Christmas Party in the late seventies

 It’s the booming laughter I remember the most.
 It’s a laughter that runs across the room that never failed to cheer me up.
-My father may have passed away six years ago but his sense of humor, the laughter and the positive attitude remains alive in me.
+My father may have passed away 10 years ago today but his sense of humor, the laughter and the positive attitude remains alive in me.

 My earliest memory of dad was his round belly that looked like a pillow stuffed under his polo-shirt.
 I was convinced that fathers also got pregnant just like mom.
 As I grew a little older and a little wiser I realized his paunch stayed the same way, and no baby would ever come out of it.
 That often puzzled me.
 I often laid my head on his soft paunch but only just for a minute because dad would find it uncomfortable.